The Many Acne-Causing Chemicals Of Cigarettes And Tobacco

 It’s similar rule with additives, as American cigarettes contain far more harsh chemicals per puff.
 It’s not just dirty cigarettes, as chewing tobacco has already been cured and contains nitrosamines at low levels.

-There’s now a subset of cigarette brands around that boast of being “nitrosamine free”, but scientists are now investigating whether nitrosamines form in the body after you ingest tobacco.
-That’s a plausible scenario, because it’s exactly what happens with nitrites from processed meat.
-In that case, no tobacco product on earth would be entirely free from TSNAs.
+There’s now a subset of cigarette brands which boast of being nitrosamine free”, but it’s now believed that nitrosamines form in the body after you ingest tobacco, like with nitrites from processed meat.
+In that case, no tobacco product on Earth would be entirely free from TSNAs.
+Foreign brands aren’t a safe option either, as Asian cigarettes are drenched with heavy metals due to industrial pollution from their rapidly developing economies.

 Conclusion

-Think about it: have any of the people with truly glowing and gorgeous skin you’ve met in your life been smokers?
+Smoking is probably the worst habit or vice for acne, much worse than drinking alcohol.
+Think about it: have any of the people you’ve met in your life with truly glowing and gorgeous skin been smokers?
 The average smoker’s skin is dull, grey and lifeless.
 Smokers don’t necessarily have severe acne, but their skin is frequently covered with smaller, red pimples.

 NEXT: discover the root causes of acne and banish your pimples forever